Doha College Model United Nations - DCMUN

 No matter what role a student decides to undertake within a conference, they will learn something new about themselves and the planet we call our home.
 DCMUN is a seed bed for growing leaders, allowing them to learn the skills they need to make changes and improve our world.

-David Moore, Director of DC MUN
+Jonathan Henley, Director of DC MUN

 The most common form of participation is in the role of a delegate; their task is to represent a country within their committee.
 Speaking in debates is not for the promotion of their own personal views but to represent the foreign policy of their delegation.
 They research the issues before the conference, in order to make the debates more engaging and thus find meaningful solutions to real world problems.